Not-Nik/raylib-zig/ReadMe.md

     //--------------------------------------------------------------------------------------
 }
 ```

+## Technical restrictions
+Due to zig being a relatively new language it does [not have full C ABI support](https://github.com/ziglang/zig/issues/1481) at the moment.
+For use that mainly means we can't use any functions that returns structs that are less then 16 bytes large.

 ## Building the examples
 To build all available examples simply `zig build examples`.
 To list available examples run `zig build --help`.
 If you want to run and examples, say `basic_window` run `zig build basic_window`